Skip to main content

 Approach

-The site is powered by Astro and built with HTML and CSS inspired by Andy Bell’s modern CSS methodology, a utility-first, cascade-friendly approach that keeps the codebase simple and maintainable without.
-This was a deliberate choice that keeps the site fast and the code easy to understand and maintain.
+The site is powered by Astro and built with HTML and CSS inspired by Andy Bell’s modern CSS methodology, a utility-first, cascade-friendly approach that keeps the codebase simple and maintainable.
+This was a deliberate choice that keeps the site fast and the code easy to understand.

 Themed project pages